-CSIT 173 Game Programming 3 cr. with Open GL
+CSIT 173 Game Programming With Open GL 3 cr.

-This course is a required course in the AS Computer Game Development and Design Option, and an elective in the AAS degree.
-This course will build on the topics learned in a prior object oriented programming language course to provide both theory and practice in game programming as supported by the graphical structures in the Open Graphic Library (GL).
-This course will provide students with a comprehensive introductory background in interactive game programming.
-It will explore programming options not offered in traditional programming courses, thus widening the scope of their knowledge, adding to their diversity in the programming sector; and enhancing their opportunities within the field of programming.
+This course is a required course in the A.S.
+Computer Game Development and Design Option, and an elective in the Computer Science A.A.S.
+Degree.
+This course will build on the topics learned in a prior object oriented programming language course to provide both theory and practice in game programming supported by the graphical structures in the Open Graphic Library (GL).
+This course will provide students with a comprehensive introductory background in interactive computer game programming.
+It will explore programming options not offered in traditional programming courses, thus widening the scope of student knowledge, adding to their diversity in the programming sector and enhancing their opportunities within the field of programming.
 Open lab time required.
-Prerequisite(s): CSIT165.
-Code 3 course code.
+Code 3 course fee.

-CSIT 176 Computer Organization & Architecture
+CSIT 176 Computer Organization & Architecture 3 cr.

 This course examines the structure and functions of the components comprising a contemporary computer system.
 The student will learn the fundamental elements in a computer system including the processor, memory, and interfaces to external components and systems.
 Additional topics include digital circuits, Boolean algebra, addressing modes, input/output and arithmetic.
 The course will use an assembly language to strengthen and reinforce the concepts.
-Open lab time required.
-Prerequisite(s): CSIT 165.
+Open lab required.
 Code 3 course fee.